top of page

 • Taubman College of Architecture and Urban Planning

-• Smallest school at UMich
+• The smallest school at UMich

 • Students need to submit a portfolio